secretGeek/today-i-learned-staging/sql_server/slow_and_long_running_queries.md

-#slow and long running queries
+# slow and long running queries

-Query to show which queries are the worst performers.
+Famous query to show which queries are the worst performers.

     SELECT TOP 50 creation_time